ef10007/Holiday_Vibes/README.md

 (10.Mar.2019 : The site has blocked my IP.
 Affiliate section found instead.
 Going to select a few cities have distinctive temperature and distances.)

+(12.Mar.2019 : The country codes have been successfully saved as a JSON file.
+However, attempting to get the city codes failed and we received dictionary = {['Redirect-to']: some code,  ['Reason']: blocked} instead.
+We have realised that we were disobeying the 'Market principle' as the ticket website is currently on service showing ticket prices depending on the city name.
+We altered the plan that we will use IATA (International Air Transport Association) code and generate dummy data that has been engineered to be realistic.)

 ----

 ```7.
 Language (optional)```